 Listed below are some of the future project items on our Red Hill "wish list."
 Each of these items is just waiting for a generous donor to provide the funding to make them happen.
 If you are interested in being that donor and one of these projects strikes a chord, feel free to call any time to discuss what your sponsorship can look like.
 (434) 376-2044.

-The reality of slavery at Red Hill is one that we hope to explore further in years to come.
-One aspect of expanding our recognition of the people who lived and worked at Red Hill, but who have often been left out of its history, is to restore the African American slave cemetery.
-The cemetery is located in a quiet corner of the Quarter Place Trail, and needs attention.
-This is a project that will need funding to undertake.
-It will require historical advising and research, as well as the delicate physical endeavor of restoring the grave sites and area.
+The reality of slavery at Red Hill is one that we are exploring and researching.
+One aspect of expanding our recognition of the people who lived and worked at Red Hill, but who have been left out of its history, is to restore the African American slave cemetery and the Quarter Place Trail.
+The cemetery is located in a quiet corner at the end of the Quarter Place Trail.
+This is a project that needs additional funding.
+It requires historical advising and research, as well as the delicate physical endeavor of restoring the grave sites and area.

 A future project that could yield huge benefits to our historical knowledge of Red Hill is to perform systematic shovel pits, something that has not been done yet on the grounds.
 Exploratory archaeology has the potential to turn up all sorts of unexpected information, and could result in a huge gain in our understanding of the site.
 Depending on funding we could attain, this project might be undertaken in stages or as a whole attempt.
 It will require manpower and careful cataloguing, making it an ambitious but very worthy goal.